Singapore

 MINOR CONSEQUENCE

 Many first-timers stick to Marina Bay and mall restaurants, then conclude Singapore's food is overpriced.
-Some of the city's best meals are found in ordinary hawker centres.
+Some of the city's best meals are found in ordinary hawker centers.

 Fix: Eat at places such as Maxwell, Old Airport Road, Tiong Bahru, and Tekka before judging the local food scene.